 Characterized by bright bold colors and striking geometric shapes, arabesque patterns are the perfect way to introduce warmth and vibrancy to your home.
-Best of all, whether you’re a bohemian maximalist, a minimalist design lover, or anything in between, arabic patterns are surprisingly versatile and can be incorporated into almost any design aesthetic, as proven by the following Instagram round up.
+Best of all, whether you’re a bohemian maximalist, a minimalist design lover, or anything in between, they are surprisingly versatile and can be incorporated into almost any design aesthetic, as proven by the following Instagram round up.
 Enjoy!

 The classic way to introduce arabesque patterns into an interior is, of course, through the quintessential mosaic tile.
-We love this Moroccan-inspired version featured by Jess of Franklin Designs.
+I love this Moroccan-inspired version featured by Jess of Franklin Designs.
 The Mediterranean blue mixed with the muted grays, greens and navy pair well with the surrounding industrial concrete and solid wood stool, offering a contemporary take on the trend.
-We think this would be perfect as a splashback in a kitchen with complementary stainless steel accents and whitewashed cabinet hardware.
+I think this would be perfect as a splashback in a kitchen with complementary stainless steel accents and whitewashed cabinet hardware.

 Sticking with mosaic tiles, New York-based interior designer, Young Huh, shows how a minimalist can take on arabesque patterns.
 The key here is to use a monochromatic version so as not to disrupt the overall simplicity of a minimal aesthetic.
 What’s more, although this may seem counter intuitive to the minimalist mindset, don’t be afraid to go big with your accent tile.
 As Young Huh herself suggests, too little will make it get lost on a wall, completely defeating the point of incorporating the pattern in the first place.